michauMiau/xTRAP/README.md

 ### In Progress 🚧

 - Motor acceleration
-- Brakes implementation (mechanical or regen braking?)
+- Brakes implementation (set throttle to 0 or slight reverse?)

 ### Feature Creep 📋